 What ’s more, Alibaba told the audience in the conference that the chips and processors would be used in providing solutions such as developers of self-driving vehicles to other businesses.

 In the meantime, the e-commerce group based in Hangzhou has grown the development of its quantum processors, which make up a vital component required for supercomputers.

 Alibaba’s aggressive push to create its semiconductors comes amid China’s government endeavor to boost the quality of home-made chips to aid in propelling high-technology domestic industries, primarily from advanced transport to artificial intelligence (AI) healthcare systems.

 “Alibaba has been a leading technology innovator in cloud computing and artificial intelligence since we announced our determination to transform into a technology powerhouse two years ago,” said the company’s Chief Technology Officer Jeff Zhang.

-“Moving ahead, we are confident that our advantages in algorithm, data intelligence, computing power and domain knowledge on the back of Alibaba’s diverse ecosystem will put us in a unique position to lead real technology breakthroughs in disruptive areas, such as quantum and chip technology,” said Zhang.
+“Moving ahead, we are confident that our advantages in the algorithm, data intelligence, computing power and domain knowledge on the back of Alibaba’s diverse ecosystem will put us in a unique position to lead real technology breakthroughs in disruptive areas, such as quantum and chip technology,” said Zhang.

-In the recent years, most Chinese companies have boosted their global value chain, particularly by shifting from looking for innovative business models to attaining the desired traction in deep technology.
+In recent years, most Chinese companies have boosted their global value chain, particularly by shifting from looking for innovative business models to attaining the desired traction in deep technology.

 For starters, Huawei Technology has been viewed by various analysts as a leader in the building of 5G technology, which would create the foundation of future wireless gear.
 Furthermore, Baidu has also made a notable advancement in the creation of autonomous vehicles.